 The City of Mesquite has several options available in its economic development toolbox for attracting and retaining business.
 In appropriate cases, incentives may include the rebate of impact fees.
-The City did not rebate impact fees on any commercial or industrial development in 2016.
+The City did not rebate impact fees on any commercial or industrial development in the first six months of 2017.